2024–25 Sacramento Kings season

 The 2024–25 Sacramento Kings season was the 80th season for the franchise in the National Basketball Association (NBA), and 40th season in the city of Sacramento.

 The season saw the departures of coach Mike Brown and franchise guard De'Aaron Fox, who were fired and traded respectively.
 Doug Christie was named the interim head coach.
+The team failed to improve on their 46–36 record from the previous season, finishing 40-42 and as the 9th seed in the Western Conference for the second straight season.

-On April 16, the Kings were eliminated from playoff contention for the second consecutive season after they lost to the Dallas Mavericks in the play-in tournament.
+On April 16, the Kings were eliminated from playoff contention for the second consecutive season after they lost to the Dallas Mavericks in the first stage of the play-in tournament.